Where Everything Fights Everything

 The scooter offers predictable, sustained velocity without the distraction of squirrels or fire hydrants.

-Longevity dog Wins
+Longevity Dog Wins

 Electric Scooter